nymtech/nym/documentation/docs/src/clients/socks5-client.md

 * You can also choose a gateway based on its location relative to your client.
 This can be done by appending the `--latency-based-selection` flag to your `init` command.
 This command means that to select a gateway, your client will:
 	* fetch a list of all available gateways
 	* send few ping messages to all of them, and measure response times.
-	* create a weighted distribution to randomly choose one, favoring ones with lower latency.
+	* create a weighted distribution to randomly choose one, favouring ones with lower latency.

 > Note this doesn't mean that your client will pick the closest gateway to you, but it will be far more likely to connect to gateway with a 20ms ping rather than 200ms

 ### Configuring your client

-When you initialize a client instance, a configuration directory will be generated and stored in `$HOME_DIR/.nym/socks5-clients/<client-name>/`.
+When you initialise a client instance, a configuration directory will be generated and stored in `$HOME_DIR/.nym/socks5-clients/<client-name>/`.

 ```
 tree $HOME/<user>/.nym/socks5-clients/docs-example